pedroos/NoperHash/README.md

  - Improve performance
  - Produce language-specific packages

-When contibruting, please follow the code of conduct:
+When contributing, please follow the code of conduct:

  - Be respectful
  - Preserve coding style

 ## Links

-* A mathematical description of the algorithm can be found at [https://pedroos.github.io/an_exponentiation_based_float_hash.html](https://pedroos.github.io/an_exponentiation_based_float_hash.html).
+* A mathematical description of the algorithm can be found at [https://psobo.com/blog/an_exponentiation_based_float_hash.html](https://pedroos.github.io/an_exponentiation_based_float_hash.html).

-* An article investigating performance and collision rate is at [https://pedroos.github.io/exponentiation_based_float_hash_2.html](https://pedroos.github.io/exponentiation_based_float_hash_2.html).
+* An article investigating performance and collision rate is at [https://psobo.com/blog/exponentiation_based_float_hash_2.html](https://pedroos.github.io/exponentiation_based_float_hash_2.html).

 ## License